mandolyte/experiment-qwik/README.md

 1. copied folder min-qwik-city and renamed to `context`
 2. replaced `/src/routes/index.tsx` with example from [here](https://qwik.builder.io/docs/components/context/)
 3. test first by running `yarn && yarn start`
+4. Had to add an interface for the object (this is a ts file!)
+5. Had to add "export default Parent;" at the end of the file
+6. Now works.

 # To Do